Forecast-it/react-virtualized-dnd/README.md

 React-virtualized-dnd places a placeholder in droppables during drag, which is placed after the draggable element hovered over during drag.
 The placeholderId represents the id of the element it was placed after.
 On drag end, the _DragDropContext_ returns the placeholderId.

-An example can be seen below:
+Example code can be seen below.
+A live example can be found at: https://forecast-it.github.io/react-virtualized-dnd/

 ```jsx
 import React, {Component} from 'react';